 Oh, Infinite and eternal spirit, we desire to worship thee in spirit and truth.
-We draw near to thee, not in trembling fear as a revengeful being, but in filial confidence as our heavenly Father.
-We approach thee in child-like simplicity and trust, and be-seech thee to extend thy light to us, enable-ing us to realize the presence of spirit pow-er.
-Oh, strengthen those resolves that are often made broken and renewed.
+We draw near to thee, not in trembling fear asa revengeful being, but in fillal confidence as our heavenly.
+Father.
+We approach thee in child-like simplicity and trust, and be-seech thee to extend thy light to us, enable-ing us to realize the presence of spirit pow-Oh, strengthen those resolves that are often made, broken and renewed.
 May often made, broken and renewed.
 May those good spirits who have passed on be-fore, revisit us.
-Overshadow us, oh, God, with thy divine and ennobling influences, and bring us such spiritual benedictions as we most need.
-We thank thee, oh, Father, for the land in which our lot is at present cast, and for the spiritual dispensation of our age, for the light that shines around us, for the angelic voices that greet our ears, and for those crowning demonstrations of immortality which it has been the privilege and pleasure of many before thee to wit-ness.
-We thank thee for all the privileges and blessings vouchasted to us.
+Overshadow us, oh, God, with thy divine and ennobling influences, and tring us such spiritual benedictions as we most need.
+We thank thee, oh, Father, for the land in which our lot is at present cast, and for this spiritual dispensation of our age, for the light that shines around us, for the angelic voices that greet our ears, and for those crowning demonstrations of for the angelic volces that greet our ears, and for those crowning demonstrations of immortality which it has been the privilege and pleasure of many before thee to wit-ness.
+We thank thee for all the privileges and blessings vouchsafed to us.
 May we fully appreciate them, and turn them to good account.
-May thy beneficent counten-ance smile upon us, and upon the world at large.
+May thy beneficent counten-ance smile upon us and upon the world at ance smile upon us, and upon the world at large.
 Hear us, Father, and uplift us by thy power.
 Amen.